imthenachoman/How-To-Secure-A-Linux-Server/README.md

 ## Before You Start

-### Identify Your Principals
+### Identify Your Principles

-Before you start you will want to identify what your principals are.
+Before you start you will want to identify what your principles are.
 What is your [threat model](https://en.wikipedia.org/wiki/Threat_model)?
 Some things to think about:

 - Why do you want to secure your server?
 - How much security do you want or not want?